SINTEF/dlite/README.md

 Quick start with VS Code and Remote Container
 ---------------------------------------------

-Using VS Code it is possible to do development on the system defined in Dockerfile.
+Using Visual Studio Code it is possible to do development on the system defined in Dockerfile.

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. Install the extension __Remote Development__.